chrisliebaer/salvage/README.md

 * `SALVAGE_MACHINE_NAME`: The name of the machine that is backing up, as specified in the daemon configuration.
 * `SALVAGE_CRANE_NAME`: The name of the crane that is performing the backup.
 * `SALVAGE_VOLUME_NAME`: The name of the volume.
+* `SALVAGE_TIDE_TIMESTAMP`: The timestamp of the cron expression that triggered the tide in epoch seconds.
+The primary use case for this is to rotate backup targets based on the time of the backup deterministically without having to rely on the current time.
 * as well as any additional environment variables specified in the crane configuration.

 salvage will mount the volume at `/salvage/volume` (read-only) and include some metadata at `/salvage/meta`.